Wilderness Doro Nawas

 • Spacious well-appointed rooms

-Doro Nawas Camp nestles against a small hill on the edge of the dry Aba-Huab River with glorious views of the ancient plains of rugged Damaraland.
+Wilderness Doro Nawas nestles against a small hill on the edge of the dry Aba-Huab River with glorious views of the ancient plains of rugged Damaraland.
 This Namibian landscape ranges from boulder-strewn floodplains to curious rock formations surrounded by sand dunes.
 This is prime desert elephant territory as the herds traverse the riverbed daily in search of water and foliage.

 Accommodation

-Doro Nawas has 16 spacious chalets made of stone, canvas, wood and thatch.
+Wilderness Doro Nawas has 16 spacious chalets made of stone, canvas, wood and thatch.
 Each chalet has stunning panoramic views of the Etendeka plateau and the sandstone cliffs of nearby Twyfelfontein.
 Each has a spacious en suite bathroom and bedroom with floor to ceiling glass walls that open up completely onto your own private veranda with outdoor shower.
 The unusual roll-out beds mean you can opt to enjoy a sleepout under the Namibian stars on this raised deck.

 The unusual and slightly curious main lodge is perched on the rocky outcrop with commanding views of the spectacular Etendeka mountains to the north, the sandstone cliffs of Twfelfontein to the south and the plains of the dry river below.
 The design and décor is unique to the surrounding Damaraland scenery.
 However it provides a cool refuge from the summer heat with both indoor and outdoor dining areas including a courtyard boma, as well as a sitting area, bar and small curio shop.
 Just below lies a pool deck with sun loungers.
 Upstairs the rooftop deck offers 360 degree views over the valley – perfect for relaxing sundowners or perhaps a spot of star gazing.